GO FOR IT! (or 5,000 WAYS TO GET EXTREME MUSCLE ACHE FOR AT LEAST A WEEK)

 The Swiss participants, especially Heiner Borer and Andy Sweetland, are particularly interested in promoting the idea of getting more beginners into C/L team race, and aspects of the FLIP event could well be used to further this aim.
 For some time the Swiss have been working with other countries to investigate the feasiblity of finding Almost Ready to Fly modes, suitable cheap and reliable motors, and other simplified race hardware, all in an effort to present todays youth with an almost "no effort" package capable of racing reliabably and successfully, thus whetting appetities for the more high-tech classes such as F2C.
 A Czech model and motor combination first found a couple of years ago seemed to offer good promise, and this fits the above FLIP "Open" class spec.
 So all the Swiss FLIP efforts were based on that equipment, with a further Swiss decision being to use those models "as supplied" with absolute minimum modifications.

-(Winning model immediately after race)
+THE SWISS MODELS (Winning model immediately after race)

-These are produced by Tomas Mejzlik of the Czech Republic and sold as a complete ARTF kit with or without motor.
-They are based very much on the outline of a typical modern F2C model, but with a profile fuselage and external controls/push-pull rod, tank, and motor.
-The configuration is again typical of current F2C practice being of flying-wing type, single elevator, no fin, monowheel (but for the "purists", the model does include a transparent canopy complete with outline pilot's head!).
+is again typical of current F2C practice being of flying-wing type, single elevator, no fin, monowheel (but for the "purists", the model does include a transparent canopy complete with outline pilot's head!).
 Finished weight is approx 450 gr (15.8 ozs) ready to fly, and wing area 13.2 sq dm (204.9 sq ins), in other words, a model that GLIDES after the engine cuts!
 The models are supplied in "flat pack" form, i.e. all components are completely finished (glass/resin) and the buyer needs only to epoxy the wing into the (prepared) slot in the fuselage, mount all the hardware and motor, and hook up the controls - in other words, a genuinely ready to fly model needing only a couple of hours before really ready to fly.
 In all cases the motor used was the MVVS 2.5RE (also a Czech product).
 The model is designed for that motor, and being priced at 70 DM this is both simple enough and cheap enough to appeal to beginners.

 From the Swiss "beginners into TR" viewpoint, the only thing missing from the standard off-the-shelf Mejzlik model was a fuel shut off.
 In the interests of simplicity, various "tube crusher" types have been tried as add-ons, both simple home-made types, and some bought from specialists, though with this particular model there are space problems with mounting any sort of shut-off on the fuselage.
 More on this anon!